Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Size-refined composition scheme

 \begin{remark}[Phase transition II] For the often observed case of a square-root singularity of $H(z)$ (i.e., $\lambda_H=\frac12$), we reobtain the critical range $j=\Theta(n^{1/3})$, which was already observed in the mixed Poisson Rayleigh distributions in~\cite{KuPa2014}.
-Furthermore, Equation~\eqref{eqXnjs} offers en passant a connection between the $\theta_{n,j}$'s and the rescaling factor $\kappa n^{\lambda_H}$ in Theorem~\ref{TheExtended}:
+Furthermore, as one has